5 Reasons You May Struggle To Get A Diagnosis And The Right Treatment At Physical Therapy

 Here are the primary reasons you might encounter difficulties in obtaining a diagnosis and the appropriate treatment:

-1. Compromised Feedback Loop: This occurs when feedback from our examinations, treatments, or home plans is lacking, delayed, or inconsistent—an unfortunately common occurrence.
+1. Compromised Feedback Loop: This occurs when feedback from our examinations, treatments, or home plans is lacking, delayed, or inconsistent—an unfortunate and common occurrence.

 2. Treatment Issues: These encompass scenarios where there’s either no response, inconsistent response, or a poor response to treatment methods.

-3. Injury Presentation: Ranging from highly irritable injuries to multiple pain generators or very low irritability, the way injuries manifest can significantly impede diagnosis.
+3. Injury Presentation: Ranging from highly irritable injuries that when triggered will not feel better for hours or days to multiple pain generators that are interacting to those presentations that cannot be triggered without specific circumstances outside of a session, the way injuries manifest can significantly impede diagnosis.

 4. Issues with Diagnostic Information: These include subjective, unclear, or conflicting information during examination and treatment, negative examinations, the absence of key signs, and the involvement of multiple contributing factors or tissues.